July 13th – August 27th, 2013

 And so bad horror movies repeat the same symbolic fears encoded into Norse mythology, the fear of the wolf.

 If we search human stories for the motif of “the warrior at home,” we come up with 10, 001 anecdotes.
 The soldier, having learned war, comes home to a family he fought for, only to find that he has forgotten how to be part of it.
 Explosions of anger, frustration and hurt occur.
 Unprocessed experiences destabilize both the soldier and his family.
-He is at his finest when the shit is flying, and cannot exist in the peace his victories create
+He is at his finest when the shit is flying, but cannot exist in the peace his victory creates.

 “The warrior at home” is also “the warrior who fights to defend his home.”
 Just as in the mythology of Mars in Cancer, we have the soldier at his most vulnerable and his most fierce.
-When the enemy is already in one’s country or house, and one’s very way of life is threatened, the warrior’s willingness to fight is at an all-time high, though his power is at a deplorable low.
+When the enemy is already in one’s country or house, and one’s very way of life is threatened, the warrior’s willingness to fight is at an all-time high, in proportion to his vulnerability.
 Here is Mars at his most fanatical and disadvantaged.

 Which brings us to another illustration of Mars in Cancer’s mythological complex- civil war.
 In the microcosm, Mars in Cancer creates angry rifts within a family.
 If the country is a macrocosm of the family, then the internal feud is a civil war.
 Again, the situation of Mars in Cancer is supremely disadvantaged- in an ugly family conflict, or a bloody civil war, neither side truly triumphs.
 Aggressive efforts destroy the very foundations fought for.